 List 1: Sample of some of the species our GBS team has worked with.

 The Genomics Center offers an end-to-end GBS service starting from DNA extraction through variant calling.
 Our highly experienced extraction team provides unparalleled high throughput extraction services and are able to customize protocols when needed.
-Please see our extraction page for pricing and contact information.

 In addition, we offer a standard variant calling informatic service for diploid species using the STACKS pipeline at $301.44/analysis plus $1/sample.
 Deliverables include a GBS report as well as raw demultiplexed fastq files and filtered genotype calls in VCF format.
 If you are interested in further analyses beyond what is included our standard analysis report, please discuss your project goals with your GBS project manager prior to starting your project.
 All additional analyses are billed at a rate of $150.72/hour.